Violet Rollergirl’s Website Colophon

 No server required

 Since my site is entirely static (c.f., dynamic, such as with a WordPress, Squarespace, Wix, or other site technology whose templates are not pre-rendered), I require no server-side compute cycles to publish it.
-All I require is a Domain Name System (DNS) registration and a Web (HTTP) server.
-This makes my site easy for me to migrate from one server to another when I need to (or if, like most sex workers, I am eventually banned from one platform or another), and also makes it relatively inexpensive to host.
+All I require is an Internet address and a Web (HTTP) server.
+This makes my site easy for me to migrate from one server to another when I need to or if, like most sex workers, I am eventually banned from one platform or another.
+This also makes it relatively inexpensive to host.

 This characteristic also forms the basis of some of the more novel and security-aware features I’m most proud of.